department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="evidence-must-show">What should the evidence show to support my claim?</button>
 <div id="evidence-must-show" class="usa-accordion-content">

-**If you’re claiming non-service-connected pension benefits,** the evidence must show that the 3 items listed below are true for you.
+<h>If you’re claiming non-service-connected pension benefits</h>

+The evidence must show that you meet the requirements listed below.

-1. You meet at least one of these minimum requirements for active service during a period of war:
+**At least one of these minimum requirements must be true about your active service during a period of war.
+You served for:**

-    - You served 90 days of consecutive (without a break) active service, with at least 1 day during wartime, **or**
+- 90 days of consecutive (without a break) active service, with at least 1 day during wartime, **or**
-    - You served 90 days of combined service, with at least 1 day during wartime <br>
+- 90 days of combined service, with at least 1 day during wartime <br>
     (**Note:** If your service began after September 7, 1980, additional service requirements may apply, typically 2 years of continuous service or completion of active-duty service), **or**
-    - You served any length of active-duty service during wartime, with discharge because of a service-connected disability
+- Any length of active-duty service during wartime, with discharge because of a service-connected disability

+**And both of these must be true about your current situation:**

+- Your net worth and income are within certain limits, **and**

-2. You’re at least 65 years old or have a permanent and total disability.
-You’re considered permanently and totally disabled if medical evidence shows that at least one of these describes you:
+- You’re at least 65 years old or have a permanent and total disability.

+**Note:** You’re considered permanently and totally disabled if medical evidence shows that at least one of these describes you:

 - You’re a patient in a nursing home for long-term care, **or**
 - You receive Social Security disability benefits, **or**
 - You’re unemployable because of a disability that doesn’t go away, **or**
 - You have a disability that doesn’t go away and that makes it impossible for you to work, **or**
 - You have a disease or disorder that we decide is the cause of your permanent and total disability

-3. Your net worth and income are within certain limits.

-**If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits,** the evidence must show that you meet at least one of the requirements listed below.
+<h>If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits</h>

+The evidence must show that you meet at least one of the requirements listed below.

 **At least one of these must be true:**